Leah’s ProducTea

 An inherent problem of OKRs is that they are usually limited to a 3-month view.
 While that is great to execute on most ideas, underlying tech debt is a cost you pay every OKR on top of what you do.
 On the scope of 3 months, an additional development effort because your code falls apart might cost you only $100’000 in a particular team… while the new feature they can bring is estimated at $500’000.

-While that’s great at the end of those 3 months the bad code is still there, costing you $400’000 in decreased development velocity per year.
-(And will likely increase because you just added a new feature on top of it)
+While that’s great, at the end of those three months, the bad code is still there, costing you $400’000 in decreased development velocity per year.
+(And it will likely increase because you just added a new feature on top of it)

 The problem is not that people aren’t aware that this is the case.
 The problem is that product management teams are inherently bad in surfacing this cost and tieing it to revenue.
 Why?
 Well, it’s an engineering problem.